GeorgeBarh/Portofolio-1/README.md

  # 5. Credits

-  - Content
+  ## 5.1 Content
   - Instructions about the whole structure of the project were taken from the CI [Love Running](https://github.com/Code-Institute-Org/love-running-2.0) project and the videos from the first module.

   - The navigation toggle bar code was taken from the CI [Love Running](https://github.com/Code-Institute-Org/love-running-2.0) project.

+  - The context of the Categories page was taken from [ChatGPT](https://chatgpt.com/).

-  The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+  -  The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

-  - Media
+  ## 5.2 Media
-    - The images was taken from [Pexels](https://www.pexels.com/search/free/).
+  - The images were taken from [Pexels](https://www.pexels.com/search/free/).

+  - The screenshot of the README.md file for testing the responsiveness in all screens was taken from the [Am I Responsive](https://ui.dev/amiresponsive) website.